rohit-git7/ftp-client-program-in-C-vsftpd/README.md

 `!ls` : To list files in current directory on client side.
 `!ls -l` : Same as `!ls`, with some more details.
 `!pwd` : Current working directory on client side.
-`!cd directory_name` : Traverse file system on server side.
+`!cd directory_name` : Traverse file system on client side.

 To run:
 Run command `make all` to compile program.